See below for the replays of our Canadian call-in show (part of the VP Live Talk Radio network).

 A: Health Canada does indeed make the aforementioned claim, but a closer examination is required.

 In even plainer English: a non-medical product, which makes no medicinal claims, cannot be required to seek authorization as a medicine, lol.
-The very absence of medicinal / therapeutic claims attached to the product would automatically disqualify it for approval as a medicine.
+The very absence of medicinal claims and/or function attached to the product would automatically disqualify it for approval as a medicine.
 You see?
 As we're sure you can grasp, Health Canada is not lawfully allowed to require products to seek authorization as something that they aren't (and therefore could not possibly receive authorization as).

 Q: Why don't you make medicinal claims?
 Aren't e-cigs supposed to help smokers quit?